runicscribe/worldbuilding-docs/dae-machina/world/magic/index.md

 Any practitioner of magic is known as a mage.
 Most average mages are most skilled in one or two disciplines, with much lesser skill in other fields.
 More powerful mages may be similarly specialized but much more skilled, or have a similar amount of skill, but in a wider range of fields.

-Refer to spellbook for an idea of what an average mage can accomplish.
+Refer to the [spellbook](./spellbook) for an idea of what an average mage can accomplish.
 Strong mages skilled in sympathy and transmutation can obtain functional immortality by meditating for about 1 hour per day to nullify the effects of aging.
-Most shapeshifters also age at a reduced rate.
+Most arcane shapeshifters also age at a reduced rate.
 Very powerful mages can use Animancy to achieve a stronger form of immortality (ie. lichdom).

 ### Mage Professions